EliMartian/fortune_teller_app/README.md

 are prioritized, thus incentivizing them to switch to be paying customers and driving revenue.

 # Initial Design
-The purpose of this section is to define the “Minimum Viable Product” (MVP).
-It may also be useful to call out the scope and expected/known limitations for your product here.

 An MVP for Fortune Teller is important to define, since its scope is quite vast.
 A MVP for Fortune Teller would consist of the following elements: